 Truth or Dare: the personalization of the artist and fan relationship

 The 1991 documentary Madonna: Truth or Dare was something of a turning point in the way in which artists connect with their fans.
-Before MTV’s The Real World and the subsequent explosion of the reality TV genre in the late 1990s, Truth or Dare was prescient of the confessional, tell all artist-to-fan, celebrity-to-audience communication that social media has solidified in the present day.
-In 2015, Madonna’s self-awareness as a celebrity is embodied in the video for her recent single Bitch I'm Madonna.1 The video follows Madonna through a luxury hotel party and towards a rooftop club, filled with of-the-moment celebrity cameos, allusions to Madonna’s famous onstage kisses with Drake (2015) and Britney Spears (2003) as well as performative partying.
-All of these instances seem to serve the purpose of confronting viewers with Madonna’s collaborative approach in continually regenerating her status as intergenerational superstar.
+Before MTV’s The Real World and the subsequent explosion of the reality TV genre in the late-'90s, Truth or Dare was prescient of the confessional, tell-all, artist-to-fan, celebrity-to-audience communication that social media has solidified in the present day.
+In 2015, Madonna’s self-awareness as a celebrity is embodied in the video for her recent single Bitch I'm Madonna.1 The video follows the pop idol through a luxury hotel party and towards a rooftop club, replete with of the moment celebrity cameos, allusions to Madonna’s famous onstage kisses with Drake and Britney Spears, as well as performative partying.
+All of these instances serve the purpose of confronting viewers with the artist's collaborative approach in continually regenerating her status as an intergenerational superstar.
 Bitch I’m Madonna was also significant for being the first mainstream production from the artist SOPHIE, who was previously mainly associated with an underground scene of online, independent electronic pop music (and who also co-produced the track with Diplo).

-Fans of SOPHIE took to the online PC Music Forum to discuss their thoughts on the video, the track, Madonna herself, and the significance of SOPHIE’s collaboration with such a high profile pop star.2 Since their emergence, artists such as SOPHIE as well as those on the London net label PC Music have sparked an ongoing debate in independent and underground electronic music communities on authenticity, dominant music cultures versus subcultures, as well as sincerity and fandom.
-These musicians’ disavowal of the lo-fi, analog warmth that has dominated independent music cultures and their preference of a high-fidelity sheen that is more familiar to mainstream dance music but is also readily attainable with today’s home music production software has led to accusations of insincere art school irony.
-The same question of authenticity and sincerity has also been raised at the unofficial PC Music Forum, in which fans discuss PC Music and other artists.
-Some commentators on the forum went so far as to call this new tendency ‘bubblegum bass.’
-Initially, some commentators even questioned whether the Forum was set up by sincere fans or whether it instead served as an ironic allusion to mainstream music fandom.
+Fans of SOPHIE took to the online PC Music Forum to discuss their thoughts on the video, the track, Madonna herself, and the significance of her collaboration with such a high profile pop star.2 Since emerging, artists such as SOPHIE—as well as those on the London net label PC Music—have sparked an ongoing debate in independent and underground electronic music communities on authenticity and dominant music cultures versus subcultures, as well as sincerity and fandom.
+These musicians’ disavowal of the lo-fi, analog warmth that has dominated independent music cultures and preference for a high-fidelity sheen familiar to mainstream dance music but also readily attainable with today’s home music production software has led to accusations of empty art school irony.
+The same question of authenticity and sincerity has also been raised at the unofficial PC Music Forum, in which fans discuss the collective and other artists.
+Some commentators go so far as to call this new tendency ‘bubblegum bass’.
+Initially, some even questioned whether the thread was set up by sincere fans, or whether it instead served as a cynical allusion to mainstream music fandom.

 In fact, many on the PC Music Forum are producers of music themselves, or engage in productive forms of music consumption like the creation of mixes and the maintenance of SoundCloud pages.
-Toggling between the PC Music Forum and SoundCloud, these users encapsulate a microcosm of the Internet-facilitated convergence between fans and artists.
-In doing so, they break down binaries between the mainstream and the underground, or between dominant cultures and subcultures, notions which have for decades pervaded discussions surrounding popular music.
+Toggling between the two platforms, these users encapsulate a microcosm of the Internet-facilitated convergence between fans and artists.
+In doing so, they break down binaries between the mainstream and the underground, dominant culture and counterculture, notions which have for decades pervaded discussions surrounding pop music.

 The fan as a model for active consumption

-Subcultural studies in the mid-to-late 20th Century (perhaps most famously those of cultural theorist Dick Hebdige) focused on the resistant nature of subcultural economies.
-These subcultures both borrow from and rebel against their ‘parent cultures’, or the cultures of the subcultural participant’s particular social class.4 As observed in Hebdige’s studies on British working class subcultures like the Teddy Boys, Mods, or Punks, subcultural participants assert their rupture from the dominant culture through the use of style, for instance through their clothing, argot, and musical tastes.5 Alongside the working class’s disillusionment with the economic establishment, these subcultures were concerned with a critique of cultural sameness and of individualism in the face of establishment conformism.
-This was the spirit that gave birth to the DIY ethos in music: it led to the idea of cutting out the major record label middleman to independently release records and cassettes, and of not wanting to swallow only the music that was pushed onto consumers by mainstream record corporations.
+Subcultural studies in the mid-to-late 20th century (perhaps, most famously that of cultural theorist Dick Hebdige) focused on the resistant nature of subcultural economies.
+These subcultures both borrow from and rebel against their ‘parent cultures’, or the cultures of the subcultural participant’s particular social class.4 As observed in Hebdige’s research on British working class subcultures, like the Teddy Boys, Mods or Punks, participants assert their rupture from the norm through the use of style, for instance their clothing, argot and musical tastes.5 Alongside the working class’s disillusionment with the economic establishment, these subcultures were concerned with a critique of cultural sameness and of individualism in the face of establishment conformism.
+This was the spirit that gave birth to the DIY ethos in music: it led to the idea of cutting out the major record label middleman to independently release records and cassettes, and of refusing to swallow only what was pushed onto consumers by mainstream corporations.

 The fan and immaterial labor

 Terranova develops her notion of free labor by engaging the concept of immaterial labor, which was first introduced by sociologist and philosopher Maurizio Lazzarato in 1996.
-In Lazzarato’s words, immaterial labor:
+In his words, immaterial labor:

 On the one hand, […] refers directly to the changes taking place in workers' labor processes in big companies in the industrial and tertiary sectors, where the skills involved in direct labor are increasingly skills involving cybernetics and computer control […] On the other hand, […] immaterial labor involves a series of activities that are not normally recognized as "work" — in other words, the kinds of activities involved in defining and fixing cultural and artistic standards, fashions, tastes, consumer norms, and, more strategically, public opinion.19

 This shows, first of all, that immaterial labor relates to the increasing centrality of communications and information technologies in contemporary labor.
-And immaterial labor secondly pertains to activities that were previously thought of as leisure, but which add value to products and drive the consumption cycle.
-Among these, we find fan labor: participating in forums, engaging with musicians through social media, creating mixes, YouTube covers, playlists, SoundCloud reposts, and shares.
-The capitalist purpose of this communication is the creation of cultural value, and the ideological imperative for us to continue consuming becomes our desire to communicate our subjectivities amongst our communities.
-With immaterial labor’s ever increasing prominence, we are ideologically expected to continually communicate and share our individual tastes.
+Secondly, it pertains to activities that were previously thought of as leisure but which add value to products and drive the consumption cycle.
+Among these, we find fan labor: participating in forums, engaging with musicians through social media; creating mixes, YouTube covers, playlists, SoundCloud reposts, shares.
+The capitalist goal of this communication is the creation of cultural value, and the ideological imperative for us to continue to consume becomes our desire to communicate our subjectivities amongst our communities.
+With immaterial labor’s ever-increasing prominence, we are ideologically expected to continually convey our individual tastes.
 As Lazzarato puts it: “the new slogan of Western societies is that we should all "become subjects."”20

-With the introduction of Apple Music earlier this year the attention of music industry analysis has turned towards the centrality of streaming in contemporary music consumption.
-The increasingly dominant mode of consuming music is no longer that of ‘owning’ records, but of renting streaming access.
+With the introduction of Apple Music earlier this year, the attention of music industry analysis has turned towards the centrality of streaming in contemporary music consumption.
+The increasingly dominant mode of consuming music is no longer that of ‘owning’ records but of renting streaming access.
 At present, we are seeing a focus on the fight for domination of the streaming market: primarily between the giant newcomer Apple, the more established streaming service from the far smaller company Spotify, and the repositioning towards monetized streaming of the previously artist-focused company SoundCloud.
-Less discussed, however, is Apple’s introduction of a service that is truly quite telling of the importance of communicative and engage in immaterial labor in the new music industry.
+Less discussed, however, is Apple’s introduction of a service that is quite telling of the importance of engaged immaterial labor in the new music industry.

 The Connect function of Apple Music introduces a social media platform in which artists can have a direct line of communication to fans, and fans to artists.
-While in its still early stage of development, Connect does not seem to have the sophistication of established social media services like Twitter and Instagram or even SoundCloud, the very fact that this function seems a necessary inclusion to a contemporary music streaming service highlights the communicative nature of contemporary music consumption.
+While in its still early stage of development, Connect does not seem to have the sophistication of established social media services like Twitter and Instagram, or even SoundCloud, the very fact that it seems a necessary inclusion to a contemporary music streaming service highlights the communicative nature of contemporary music consumption.